eddmann/santa-lang-rs/docs/builtins.md

 filter_map(mapper, collection)
 ```

-Apply a pure `mapper` function over a given collection and filter out the mapped values based on them being _truthy_.
+Apply a pure `mapper` function over a given collection and filter out the mapped values based on them being [truthy](language.md#truthy-semantics).
 This is a convenience function (inspired by [Rust](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.filter_map)) for the common place `map(..) |> filter(..)` pattern.

 === "List"